 2. Books.
 I know, I know, you are a BOOK LOVER.
 These are not mere possessions, they are like members of the family.
 But just as you wouldn't invite that loud drunken uncle to move in with you, there are surely members of your bookcase family that are not smart, not amusing, and not likely to improve your life.
 Also, the library.
 Buck up and recognize that you don't have to own every single book you have ever read.

 3. Bathroom ephemera.
 Nothing collects junk like a cabinet under the sink.
-Old medication, melted cough drops, fancy soap that smells too flowery; there is no end to the stuff that you can purge from the bathroom.
+Old medication, melted cough drops, fancy flower-scented soap; there is no end to the stuff that you can purge from the bathroom.
 If you, like everyone else, are fond of picking up the tiny toiletries provided in hotels, do yourself and someone else a favor and donate them to your local food bank or pantry.
 People who can't afford food can't afford shampoo, either.
 They will be happy to use those sample-sized soaps and lotions.
 You do not need them.